MasterDevwi/Home-Assistant/Inovelli/Set LED notification/README.md

-# Home Assistant: Set Inovelli Blue/Red LED Notification (ZHA/Z-Wave) script
-A Home Assistant script allowing you to define custom presets for the LED notifications on the Home Assistant Blue/Red switches using ZHA.
+Set Inovelli Blue/Red LED Notification (ZHA/Z-Wave) script A Home Assistant script allowing you to define custom presets for the LED notifications on the Home Assistant Blue/Red switches using ZHA.

 ## Pre-requisites